jwhodge/jwhodge/README.md

 So when the pandemic shut down live entertainment, it left me with time to explore old interests.
 First, it was website development, WordPress and SEO.
 Then I found freeCodeCamp and got busy.

-👀 I'm interested in web and UX design, so I started my studies there.
-However, I'm still discovering exactly which part of the code landscape gets me excited.
+👀 I'm interested in most frontend design and UX.
+I've enjoyed my work with React and other front-end libraries.
+Recently I've enjoyed using javascript with Google Apps Script web apps to link sheets, calendars and build a database for my current workplace.

 I'd also like to explore the field of data science.
 In my previous study, I examined many methods to analyse data, but the software and programming tools have developed immensely.
 So, I want to explore Python and its libraries in the future.

 I'm also a believer in open-source software and have run Linux on my desktop for over ten years.

-🌱 I'm currently learning about frontend development libraries on freeCodeCamp.
+🌱 I'm currently learning about Relational Databases on freeCodeCamp.
+This focusses on Bash scripting, SQL and Git.

-This course follows courses in Responsive Web Design and Javascript Algorithms and Datastructures which I'veI've already completed.
+This course follows frontend courses which I've already completed.
 I'm aiming to work through their curriculum as a base for my studies.

 💞️ I'm looking to collaborate on ...
 I'm not sure yet.